 Is Temp to Perm a Good Idea?

-For many, it can be an excellent opportunity to get a foot in the door at a desirable company and potentially secure a full-time position.
+For many, I’ve seen it be an excellent opportunity to get a foot in the door at a desirable company and then secure a full-time position.
 It allows both parties to assess compatibility before making a long-term commitment.

 How to Go from Temp to Perm As An Employee